jcblemai/haiti-mass-ocv-campaign/README.md

   - VE proportional to population U5*
   - Find what's need to be calibrated
+  - Add changed with K to the sharelatex
   - Use artibonite (Xcept rainfall) as starting point for other simulation
   - add new data
   - Cancel some parameters